-Concluding an Enquiry: SA Legislation: Timing of Closure Notice - General
+Concluding an Enquiry: SA Legislation: Timing of Final Closure Notice - General

 It has always been common practice in enquiry cases to discuss with the taxpayer and agent the emerging conclusions as to the amount of profits which have been understated and the amount of additional tax etc. which might be due.
 Such discussions are often exploratory in nature.
 They give both HMRC and the taxpayer the opportunity to explore any differences and clear up any misunderstandings.
 They also help to keep the payment position under review and to arrive ultimately at an agreed settlement.